YzENT/COMP2042_CW2024/README.md

 - Modified default constructor to accept arguments `(int) health, (int) horizontalVelocity`
   - `health` is passed here, so it can check and destroy if it's 0.
   - `horizontalVelocity` is passed here so abstract method `updatePosition()` can be undeclared and refactored.
+    - This was done because all projectiles only move horizontally.
 - Modified `takeDamage()` to check if health is at 0.
 If it is then `destroy`.
 - Undeclared `updatePosition()` from abstract method as all subclasses share the same code.
 - Created `updateActor()` so it gets called every frame.